dabrorius/burek/README.md

   config.translations_path = './config/locales/' # Where should I generate translation files?
   config.translation_placeholder = 'TODO' # What should I set as default translation for non-main languages config.locales = ['en'] # What locales do you want to use?
-(NOTE: First locale is considered main) end
+(NOTE: First locale is considered main) config.highlight_missing_translations = false  # Disable/enable the highlighting on an element where Burek is used (default: true) end
 ```